This dazzling set of jewels is one of the oldest, intact parures still in use today.

 For the picture, she arranged the hair pieces into a Bandeau style tiara, very popular in the 1920’s.

-According to the current Danish queen, Margarethe II, her grandmother Alexandrine was a very shy person.
-She did not like wearing her grand jewellery unless she had to.
+According to the current Danish queen, Margarethe II, her grandmother Alexandrine was a very shy person who did not like wearing her grand jewellery unless she had to.

 Alexandrine’s son Frederick married Princess Ingrid of Sweden in 1935.
 Ingrid was a great-great-great-granddaughter of the parure’s original owner.
 Once the set was hers, she decided to modify it again by adding the smaller brooches to the headband in order to create a traditional tiara.